 Patterns are carefully formed on the ground and often take weeks to create.
 Following its completion, the creators destroy the mandala to align with the Buddhist belief that “Nothing is permanent“.

 Today mandalas are typically produced on paper or cloth, drawn on a surface with threads, or even fashioned in bronze, or built in stone.

 It’s way beyond the scope of this article to describe mandalas and their symbolism fully, so if you’d like to know more, check out a more rounded explanation online here.

 What are the main mandala colors?

-Formal colors have long been associated with mandalas.
+Historically, mandalas go hand-in-hand with with formal colors.
 In early Tibetan Buddhism, the Mahavairochana-Sūtra (The “Great Illuminator Sūtra) said the mandala should be painted in five colors, following a prescribed path from the center outwards to the exterior.
 The five colors and their meanings:

 - White: (meaning: Openness)

 Also, you’ll find other colors, including green, orange, violet and gold, throughout Buddhist imagery like the Tibetan mandala.
 Note their similarity to the ‘rainbow’.

 Children’s coloring books and patterns have been around for hundreds of years.
 However, more recently there’s been a world-wide growth in adult coloring patterns, as they’re both soothing and addictive.